DanWertheimer/python-learn-website/content/python_basics/lists_and_loops/_index.md

 TypeError: can only concatenate list (not "str") to list
 ```

 Here, an error was raised, this is because Python doesn't know how to add a string to a list.
-The underlying method which defines how elements can be added is defined in a class as the `__add__()` method (pronounced dunder add, dunder means double underscore).
+The underlying method which defines how elements can be added is defined in a class {#class} as the `__add__()` method (pronounced dunder add, dunder means double underscore).
 You might now be wondering, where does this `__add__()` exist? and this exists within the `list` or `str` classes.
 In fact, we can rewrite our first command as:

 ```python